Mongolia: Energy

+Mongolia imports 98% of its fuel and is building its first ever oil refinery to reduce its foreign energy dependency.

 Transportation

 The Trans-Mongolian Railway is the main rail link between Mongolia and its neighbors.
 It begins at the Trans-Siberian Railway in Russia at the town of Ulan-Ude, crosses into Mongolia, runs through Ulaanbaatar, then passes into China at Erenhot where it joins the Chinese railway system.
 A separate railroad link connects the eastern city of Choibalsan with the Trans-Siberian Railway.
 However, that link is closed to passengers after the Mongolian town of Chuluunkhoroot.
 Mongolia also has a 233 km-long cargo rail link from the Tavan Tolgoi coal mine to Chinese border.

 Mongolia has a number of domestic airports, with some of them having international status.
 However, the main international airport is Chinggis Khaan International Airport, located approximately 52 km south of the capital Ulaanbaatar.
-Direct flight connections exist between Mongolia and South Korea, China, Thailand, Hong Kong, Japan, Russia, Germany, and Turkey.
+Direct flight connections exist between Mongolia and South Korea, mainland China, Hong Kong, Thailand, Japan, Russia, Germany, and Turkey.
 MIAT Mongolian Airlines is Mongolia's national air carrier, operating international flights, while air carriers such as Aero Mongolia and Hunnu Airlines serve domestic and short international routes.

 Many overland roads in Mongolia are only gravel roads or simple cross-country tracks.
 There are paved roads from Ulaanbaatar to the Russian and Chinese borders, from Ulaanbaatar east- and westward (the so-called Millennium Road), and from Darkhan to Bulgan.
 A number of road construction projects are currently underway.
 Mongolia has 4800 km of paved roads, with 1800 km of that total completed in 2013 alone.

 Education

 During the state socialist period, education was one of the areas of significant achievement in Mongolia.
 Before the People's Republic, literacy rates were below one percent.
 By 1952, illiteracy was virtually eliminated, in part through the use of seasonal boarding schools for children of nomadic families.
 Funding to these boarding schools was cut in the 1990s, contributing to slightly increased illiteracy.

 Primary and secondary education formerly lasted ten years, but was expanded to eleven years.
 Since the 2008–2009 school year, new first-graders are using the 12-year system, with a full transition to the 12-year system in the 2019–2020 school year.

 As of 2006, English is taught in all secondary schools across Mongolia, beginning in fourth grade.
+English has taken over from Russian as the dominant foreign language in Mongolia, particularly in Ulaanbaatar.

 Mongolian national universities are all spin-offs from the National University of Mongolia and the Mongolian University of Science and Technology.
 Almost three in five Mongolian youths now enroll in university.
 There was a six-fold increase in students between 1993 and 2010.
-Mongolia was ranked 58th in the Global Innovation Index in 2021, down from 53rd in 2019.